Ian Greenhouse

 Assistant Professor in the Department of Human Physiology at the University of Oregon.
 Affiliate member of the Institute of Neuroscience.
 Associate member of the Phil and Penny Knight Campus for Accelerating Scientific Impact.

-In addition to science, I love spending time with my incredible wife and daughters, playing with our tortoise, exploring the outdoors hiking, surfing, camping, skiing, and traveling, listening to and recording music, and attempting to cook.
+In addition to science, I love spending time with my incredible wife and daughters, playing with our cats and tortoise, exploring the outdoors hiking, surfing, camping, skiing, and traveling, listening to and recording music, and attempting to cook.

 Postdocs